 There are many things covered in the GDPR, but some of the most important aspects come under the new parameters for consent, increased accountability and the widening of what is deemed “personal data”.

-- “Personal data” now means every and any piece of data that refers to an identifiable individual, whether this identifying is direct or indirect.
-It is email addresses, phone numbers, photographs, bank account details and more.
+- “Personal data” now refers to every and any piece of data that is connected to an identifiable individual, whether this identifying is direct or indirect.
+It includes email addresses, phone numbers, photographs, bank account details and more.

 - Using or storing personal data will now have to be done with the explicit permission of the individual in question, no longer allowing companies to use automatic opt-ins in any form.
 Personal data required for the completion of contractual obligations is permitted to be stored (i.e. for confirmation emails or invoices) but clear consent will have to be given for data stored for other reasons.